Demolition of monuments to Vladimir Lenin in Ukraine: Reactions

 The removal of the monuments evoked mixed feelings among the Ukrainian population.
 In some cases, like in Kharkiv in early 2014, pro-Russian Ukrainian crowds protected the monuments, including members of the communist and socialist parties, as well as veterans of World War II and the Afghan wars.
-The Statue of Lenin in Kharkiv was toppled on 28 September 2014.
+The statue of Lenin in Kharkiv was toppled on 28 September 2014.
 Late October 2014, then Kharkiv Governor Ihor Baluta admitted that he thought that the majority of Kharkiv residents had not wanted the statue removed, but said "there was hardly any protest afterward either, which is quite telling".

-In January 2015, the Ministry of Culture of Ukraine announced that it would encourage any public initiatives related to the cleansing of Ukraine from monuments to figures of the totalitarian communist past.
+In January 2015, the Ministry of Culture of Ukraine announced that it would encourage any public initiatives related to the cleansing of Ukraine from "relics of the totalitarian past".